espenwaaga/doc/docs/tutorial/hello-nais/hello-nais-1.md

 # Part 1 - Create application

-This tutorial will take you through the process of getting a simple node application up and running on NAIS.
+This tutorial will take you through the process of getting a simple application up and running on NAIS.

 ## Prerequisites